Soistesimmer/SEA-DialogGen/README.md

 ### Response Generation

 * prepare dataset for directly training using `prepare_data.py`
-* run the scripts under `rank-gen/script` or `merge-gen/script` to train or test producers
+* run the scripts under `rank-gen/script` or `merge-gen/script` to train or test models